iambrainstorming/opinionated_observer/src/opinion/odisha_future.md

 The fate of the 5T schools, known for their improved infrastructure under Naveen's leadership, is uncertain under a BJP government led by Modi.
 The quality of education in Odisha under the leadership of Naveen remains questionable.
 However, it is worth acknowledging that the school infrastructure has witnessed some positive changes and improvements during his tenure.
 Modi, who has positioned himself as a divine, non-biological entity, promotes pseudoscience over scientific facts, as evidenced by his party's efforts to remove the theory of evolution from the curriculum.
 This raises concerns about the BJP's commitment to educational standards and their potential disregard for evidence-based learning.

+## Lakshmi bus scheme

+The BJP government was never a fan of public transport, that benefits the middle-class and poor, instead their policies are to build car centric infrastructure.
+The Lakshmi bus scheme is now under uncertainty.
+BJP government may not expand it further instead, busy is shutting down the services.
+Lakshmi bus is already shut down in Malkangiri.

 ## The Manifesto
 Naveen made a promise to provide 100 units of free electricity, a feat that the BJP government would find difficult to replicate.
 Instead, there is evidence of a coal scam by corporates, leading to an increase in electricity prices beyond affordability.